canonical/temporal-k8s-operator/CONTRIBUTING.md

 ## Relations

-### db:pgsql
+### db:pgsql and visibility:pgsql

-The charm supports Temporal server backed by a PostgreSQL database.
-The application therefore needs to be related to *postgresql-k8s*.
+The charm supports Temporal server backed by PostgreSQL databases.
+The application needs to be related to *postgresql-k8s* twice: once using the *db* relation and once using the *visibility* one).
 The usual events are handled by the charm (*database_relation_joined*, *master_changed*).

-One caveat is that the server cannot be started until the schema is initialized by the *temporal-admin-k8s* application, which provides the Temporal admin tools (see below).
+One caveat is that the server cannot be started until the schemas for both databases are initialized by the *temporal-admin-k8s* application, which provides the Temporal admin tools (see below).

 ### admin:temporal